jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

     5. Added `shared_future_type` and `share` to `future_traits` synopsis.
     6. Added `shared_future` and `share_future` to `executor_traits` synopsis.
     7. Added descriptions of `executor_traits::shared_future` and `executor_traits::share_future`.
+    8. Added section Standard Control Structures arguing for a usability interface for executors and a convention for composing executors with control structures.
 1. P0058R0
     0. Added changelog section.
     1. Added `future_traits` sketch along with description and removed corresponding section from future work.